dimhoff/si4010prog/README.md

 C2 Bus Master
 -------------
 The si4010prog program requires some sort of C2 Bus master hardware to interact with the C2 bus.
+Currently a C2 Bus master implementation for the FTDI FT232R is used by default.
+This is a cheap and easy to setup bus master.
+Downside is that it is relatively slow.
+The SI4010 is connected to the FT232R according to the following schematic:

+    FT232R                SI4010

+       3v3 -------------- VCC
+       DTR ----/\1K/\---- C2CK(/GPIO5)
+       CTS ----/\1K/\---- C2D(/GPIO7)
+       GND -------------- GND

-Currently a C2 Bus master implementation for the Cypress FX2 micro controller is used by default.
-Although a driver for Linux 2.4/2.6 is also available that uses the LPT port as C2 bus master.
+For faster programming speeds the Cypress FX2 micro controller based bus master is suggested.
+More information about this bus master can be found in drivers/c2_fx2/README.md.
+A driver for Linux 2.4/2.6 is also available that uses the LPT port as C2 bus master.

-See the drivers/ directory for the available bus masters.
+See the drivers/ directory for more available bus masters, or run _si4010prog -d help_ to get a full list of available bus masters.

 Known Issues
 ------------